dart-archive/www.dartlang.org/src/site/docs/tutorials/put-text/index.markdown

 with the name of the `.dart` file that contains the `main` function.

 A Dartium launch runs in a Chromium window invoked by Dart Editor.
-If your app is a Web app
+If your app is a web app
 Dart Editor automatically creates a Dartium launch with the name of the `.html` file that includes the Dart app.

-You must explicitly create a Dart JavaScript launch to create a run-time configuration that compiles your Web app to JavaScript and then runs it in a browser.
+You must explicitly create a Dart JavaScript launch to create a run-time configuration that compiles your web app to JavaScript and then runs it in a browser.
 Let's do that now.

 ####Create a Launch